 Bacterial Strains and Growth Conditions

 For standard growth, F. tularensis subsp. holarctica LVS was grown in Mueller Hinton Broth supplemented with 0.025% iron pyrophosphate, 0.1% glucose, and 2% Isovitalex (sMHB) aerobically shaking at 37°C or on cystine heart agar plates containing 1% hemoglobin (CHAH) at 37°C .
 As indicated, LVS was grown in Chamberlain’s Defined Media, CDM (Chamberlain, 1965).
 The selective antibiotic kanamycin (kan) was used to maintain plasmids in F. tularensis LVS at 5 µg/mL.

+Plasmids

+To generate plasmids in which the promoter region of either rpsU1 or rpsU3 drive expression of gfp, DNA upstream of the first gene in each operon was amplified with a forward primer specifying a 5´ KpnI site and a reverse primer specifying a 5´NotI site.
+For rpsU1, this fragment included the cspC start codon and 274 bp upstream.
+For rpsU3, this fragment included the rpsU3 start codon and 381 bp upstream.
+These fragments and the plasmid pKR145, which contains the sfGFP gene codon-optimized for expression in F. tularensis LVS (Trautmann et al., 2023), were digested with KpnI/NotI and ligated together.
+This resulted in replacement of the promoter region in pKR145 with either the rpsU1 or rpsU3 promoter region, in frame with the respective start codon, yielding pKR153 pF-rpsU1-GFP and pKR154 pF-rpsU3-GFP.

 Strains

-Four strains of F. tularensis subsp. holarctica LVS were used for the screening of rpsU1 and rpsU3 environmental conditions.
-For use in the GFP assays, strains KRLVS192 and KRLVS193 were used.
-The genotypes of these strains were LVS pF-PrpsU1-GFP and LVS pF-PrpsU3-GFP, respectively.
-These were previously created by electroporating the replicative pF-based plasmids containing the promoter regions of either rpsU1/cspC or rpsU3 to GFP.
-The plasmids used were pKR153 (pF-PrpsU1-GFP) or pKR154 (pF-PrspU3-GFP).
-For use in the β-Galactosidase Assay, strains KRLVS28 and KRLVS75 were used.
+To screen environmental conditions that might alter expression of rpsU1 or rpsU3, we electroporated either pKR153 or pKR154 into F. tularensis LVS as previously described (Trautmann et al., 2023).
+For use in the β-galactosidase Assay, strains KRLVS28 and KRLVS75 were used.
 The genotypes of these strains were LVS rpsU1-lacZ and LVS rpsU3-lacZ respectively.
 These were previously created using allelic exchanged pEX-based plasmids, pKR34 (pEX_rpsU1_lacZ) or pKR38 (pEX_rpsU3_lacZ).

 Screening for Environmental Conditions - Growth